History of Fast food in Timeline

 Fast food

-1910: More than 25,000 fish and chip shops across the UK
+1910: Fish and chip shops across the UK

 By 1910, there were more than 25,000 fish and chip shops across the UK.

-1916: Walter Anderson built the first White Castle restaurant
+1916: First White Castle restaurant

-Walter Anderson had built the first White Castle restaurant in Wichita in 1916, introducing the limited menu, high-volume, low-cost, high-speed hamburger restaurant.
+Walter Anderson built the first White Castle restaurant in Wichita in 1916, introducing the limited menu, high-volume, low-cost, high-speed hamburger restaurant.

-1921: Franchising was introduced by A&W Root Beer
+1921: Franchising Introduced by A&W Root Beer

-In 1921, franchising was introduced by A&W Root Beer, which franchised its distinctive syrup.
+In 1921, Franchising was introduced by A&W Root Beer, which franchised its distinctive syrup.

-On a single day in 1952, Harry Ramsden's served 10,000 portions of fish and chips, earning a place in the Guinness Book of Records.
+On a single day in 1952, Harry Ramsden's shop served 10,000 portions of fish and chips, earning a place in the Guinness Book of Records.

-1969: Bar "Pasztecik" founded in Szczecin
+1969: Bar "Pasztecik" Founded

 In 1970, consumers in the United States spent $6 billion on fast food.

-January 31, 1990: McDonald's opened a restaurant in Moscow
+January 31, 1990: McDonald's Opens in Moscow

 On January 31, 1990, McDonald's opened a restaurant in Moscow and broke opening-day records for customers served.

-2004: Release of the film Super Size Me
+2004: Super Size Me Film Release

 In 2004, the film Super Size Me was released, designed to highlight the potential negative health effects from the overconsumption of fast food.